Theuns Eloff: Controversy at the FW de Klerk Foundation

 In February 2020 the FW de Klerk Foundation was widely condemned when Mr. de Klerk said in an interview with the BBC that apartheid was not a crime against humanity.
 In a statement defending this view, the FW de Klerk Foundation argued on 14 February 2020 that describing apartheid as a crime against humanity was simply "an agitprop project initiated by the Soviet Union".
 The Foundation and Mr. de Klerk later apologised after a furore broke out.
 Eloff stated after this that "I don't believe there will be a change in leadership at the foundation".
 However, Eloff resigned from the Foundation' Board of Trustees on 30 April 2020.

 Controversy over COVID-19 in South Africa

 Eloff voiced his strong opposition against the lockdown measures instituted by the South African government in order to stem the spread of COVID-19 in the country.
 As reported on 22 April 2020, Eloff called on the South African government "don't extend lockdown even for another day", despite the country having one of the highest incidences of the pandemic in the world.
 On 16 July 2020, it was reported that Eloff tested positive for COVID-19.
-South Africa is one of the world's worst COVID-19 affected countries, with 796,500 confirmed cases by the first week of December 2020.
+South Africa was one of the world's worst COVID-19 affected countries, with 796,500 confirmed cases by the first week of December 2020.